New Mexico Southwest Trees

 Scientific Name: Cupressus sempervirens

 Full or partial shade – USDA Zone: 6 – 10 Italian Cypress can grow up to 60-80ft in the southwest and only 3-4ft wide.
 Excellent tree for a dense border screen.
 Very drought tolerant once established.
-Year round Evergreen tree.
-Almost no maintenance.
+Year-round Evergreen tree.
+Little maintenance or cleanup.
+More information on the Italian Cypress trees.

 Scientific Name: Fraxinus velutina ‘Modesto’